ammusjames/NASSCOM-VSD-SoC-design-Program/README.md

 # Command to open custom inverter layout in magic
 magic -T sky130A.tech sky130_inv.mag &
 ```
+open the tracks.info file by commond less tracks.info
 ![](image/411.png)

 Commands for tkcon window to set grid as tracks of locali layer